Friday, August 08, 2008

 What is unusual is that the new retailer has a small sign posted outside their shop, which I took a photograph of today.
 Both Milady and I had our curiosity aroused at the first service offered: exorcisms. :) All of the other services offered are very commonplace here, especially among the Chinese community, but this is the first time I've ever seen anyone say they're willing to perform an exorcism.
 One wonders whether they've done this before and, if so, how successful they were in the past? :)

-Labels: Asian Culture, Culture, Photos, Singapore
+Asian Culture,

 Sunday, July 06, 2008